 - Their smaller size allows them to easily climb very thin tree branches to get food and also to hide easily behind the leaves in case of any danger.

 - They are very fast and can run at a speed of about 40 km/h.
 They can jump to the height of up to 16 feet (5 meters).
 Such fastness helps them to escape easily from predators.

 - A pygmy marmoset can rotate its head at a 180-degree angle.

 - They can walk on all of their four limbs and have claw-like nails that help them to tightly hold tree branches when climbing.

-- They have specially adapted dental system for gum eating with exceptional incisors (front teeth) which they use to excavate tree branches and stimulate the flow of sap.
+- They have a specially adapted dental system for gum eating with exceptional incisors (front teeth) which they use to excavate tree branches and stimulate the flow of sap.

 - They have larger cecum that permits the gum to take greater time to digest in the stomach.

 - The pygmy marmoset is monogamous (have one mate at a time) in nature and both the male and female mates have long-lasting relationships.